tropos-io/legal/docs/privacy.md

 This information is typically collected using third-party technologies, as outlined in Section 8.

-## Information We Collect from Third Parties

-We may collect personal data about you from external sources, including:

-* **Business intelligence tools** (e.g., LinkedIn, ZoomInfo, [Snov.io](http://snov.io)): to enrich our CRM and identify potential business contacts;

-* **Lead generation partners**: who provide us with relevant business contact data under appropriate legal grounds;

-* **Event co-hosts or sponsors**: if you register for a jointly held webinar or workshop.

-We only process such data if we can demonstrate a legitimate interest under applicable law, and you will always have the right to object or opt out.

 ## 4.3 Events, Workshops, and Client Interactions
 When you attend or participate in our in-person or virtual events, we may collect: